 It’s the same with editing, just simple steps like adjusting the brightness if the natural lighting wasn’t strong enough that day or vice versa if you get a really sunny day and need to dim the lighting slightly.
 Or possibly adding a filter or playing with the saturation, little steps to give your image a nice finish.

-So now you know the basics start to think about how you can really get creative with photographing books.
-Here’s a few examples of how you can creatively photograph you book or simply use the book as a central object or point of focus within your images.
+Now you know the basics start to think about how you can really get creative with photographing books.

 Maybe you love a good romance novel.
 Why not add flowers to enhance this?
 Or try creating heart shapes with the pages?
 You could even arrange your book stack and create heart shapes, really simple and effective!